matejsemancik/astral-visuals/README.md

 ./gradlew playground:run --args='--sketch-path=/path/to/project/'
 ./gradlew visuals:run --args='--sketch-path=/path/to/project/'
 ```

+There are also IntelliJ Run configurations in `.run` folder which you can use to run the app from IDE.
+Just be sure to edit their configuration to match your setup.

 Note: Due to the fragileness of Processing dependencies (namely JogAmp), the project currently works only with some JDK versions, specifically `11.0.11-zulu`.
 You can find `.sdkmanrc` file in project folder
 that sets up the current SDK for you if you use [SDKMAN!](https://sdkman.io/). (`11.0.12` does not work yet, causing [this](https://github.com/processing/processing4/issues/249) issue).